signalapp/Signal-iOS/README.md

 If you're new to the Signal-iOS codebase, we recommend going through our issues and picking out a simple bug to fix (check the "easy" label in our issues) in order to get yourself familiar.

-For larger changes and feature ideas, we ask that you propose it on the mailing list for a high-level discussion before implementation.
+For larger changes and feature ideas, we ask that you propose it on the [unofficial Community Forum](https://whispersystems.discoursehosting.net) for a high-level discussion with the wider community before implementation.

 This repository is set up with [BitHub](https://whispersystems.org/blog/bithub/), so you can make money for committing to Signal-iOS.
 The current BitHub price for an accepted pull request is:

 [![Current BitHub Price](https://bithub.herokuapp.com/v1/status/payment/commit/)](https://whispersystems.org/blog/bithub/)

+## Contributing Ideas
+Have something you want to say about Open Whisper Systems projects or want to be part of the conversation?
+Get involved in the [community forum](https://whispersystems.discoursehosting.net).

 ## Cryptography Notice